George Fleming Davis

-George Fleming Davis (March 23, 1911 – January 6, 1945) was a United States Navy officer and a recipient of America's highest military decoration, the Medal of Honor, for actions during World War II.
+George Fleming Davis (March 23, 1911 – January 6, 1945) in Manila, Philippines.
+He was a United States Navy officer and a recipient of America's highest military decoration, the Medal of Honor, for actions during World War II.

 Early life

 George F. Davis was born in Manila on March 23, 1911.

 Navy career

 Davis was appointed to the United States Naval Academy from the Naval Reserve in 1930 and graduated in May 1934.
 Ensign Davis' first duty station was the new heavy cruiser USS Tuscaloosa (CA-37).
-While in that ship he served as an aircraft gunnery observer with her embarked aviation units.
-From 1939 to 1941 Lieutenant (Junior Grade) Davis served as an officer of the destroyer USS Broome (DD-210) and fast minesweeper USS Hopkins (DD-249).
+While on that ship, he served as an aircraft gunnery observer with her embarked aviation units.
+From 1939 to 1941, Lieutenant (Junior Grade) Davis served as an officer of the destroyer USS Broome (DD-210) and the fast minesweeper USS Hopkins (DD-249).

 Outbreak of World War II

 Following promotion to the rank of lieutenant in mid-1941 he was assigned to the battleship USS Oklahoma (BB-37), which was sunk on December 7, 1941, when Japan's surprise attack on Pearl Harbor opened the Pacific War.

 In January 1942, Lieutenant Davis was transferred to the light cruiser USS Honolulu (CL-48), in which he participated in operations in the Aleutian Islands, the hard fighting over Guadalcanal and the Central Solomons, and the campaign to recover Guam.
 He was promoted to lieutenant commander and commander while serving in Honolulu, which he left in mid-1944.
 Following training in advanced surface warfare techniques, he was given command of the destroyer USS Walke (DD-723) in late November 1944.
 On 6 January 1945 his ship was covering minesweeping operations in advance of the Lingayen Gulf invasion when she was attacked by four Japanese Kamikazes.
 Though Walke shot down two, the third plane struck the ship, enveloping her bridge area in burning gasoline.
 Though horribly burned, Commander Davis remained on his feet, conned the ship, directed damage control efforts and saw to the destruction of the fourth suicide plane.
 Only when Walke's survival was assured did he relinquish his post to be taken below, where he died a short time later.

 For his conduct, Commander Davis was posthumously awarded the Medal of Honor.
 His body was buried at sea.